| Title: | Command Line Interface Plotting |

 plotcli$add_x_ticks(n_ticks = 5)

-numeric, number of ticks Add x-axis label to the plot matrix
+n_ticksnumeric, number of ticks Add x-axis label to the plot matrix

 add_x_label()